Anna Ecklund: In culture

 In 2016, a fictionalized British-produced film entitled The Exorcism of Anna Ecklund was released, documenting her possession and exorcism.

+In 2025, The Ritual was released, documenting Ecklund's possession and exorcism.

 Published accounts

 Carl Vogl, a theologian, wrote an account of the possession in German, titled Begone, Satan in 1935, using the pseudonym Anna Ecklund.
-According to Francis Young, a theology scholar, elements of the account published by Vogl were repeated in a written account of Robbie Mannheim in Mount Rainier, Maryland in 1949 by Jesuit priests.
+According to Francis Young, an Anglican historian, elements of the account published by Vogl were repeated in a written account of Robbie Mannheim in Mount Rainier, Maryland in 1949 by Jesuit priests.
 Young views the publication of the Ecklund case as integral in exemplifying the "American exorcism."

 In February 1936, the 1928 exorcism was profiled in Time magazine.